 - Explain constitutional, interpretive, and other constraints on legislation and work within them when drafting;

-- Explain the purpose of a legislative plan and prepare such a plan;
+- Explain the purpose of a legislative outline and prepare such outline;

 - Explain the common structure of legislation, and the purpose of each element;